 After lunching an engine at the ChumpCar Laguna Seca event in November 2011, the team throws a new engine in the car and heads back to “The Corkscrew” to take second place just weeks later.
 After some countless hours nerding out in front of a laptop the post-race compilation video is up and viewable here.
 Read More

-Every racer has an “off-season” to do list.
-It is usually those few items that didn’t get taken care of during the year because other matters were more pressing (like an engine throwing the piston out of the side of the block).
+Every racer has an off-season to do list.
+It is usually those few items that did not get taken care of during the year because other matters were more pressing (like an engine throwing the piston out of the side of the block).
 In the winter, you can finally get around to maybe throwing in some S Gear gauges or updating your old racing harnesses with new ones from I/O Port Racing Supplies.
-Or, if you’re not in the mood to hang around the garage and stress out about how hard your unused Hoosier tires are getting in the off-season, you can always numb your mind with some Mexican beers and think about summer.
+Or, if you are not in the mood to hang around the garage and stress out about how hard your unused Hoosier tires are getting in the off-season, you can always numb your mind with some Mexican beers and think about summer.
 Of course, in California, winter is summer, so we skip all of our off-season to do lists, go to the beach and procrastinate.
-It is a good time to kick back, turn on the iPad and flip through the National Auto Sport Association’s (NASA’s) new e-magazine called SpeedNews.
-Yes, I’m glad you asked, you will see coverage from Speed:Sport:Life in future issues.
+It is a good time to kick back, turn on the iPad and flip through the National Auto Sport Association (NASA) new e-magazine called SpeedNews.
+Yes, I am glad you asked, you will see coverage from Speed:Sport:Life in future issues.
 Read More